DenisIrala/MangaListerReactVersion/README.md

 # Summary
 - CRUD app adaptation of my other Manga Lister Project.
-- Developed with React and NodeJS using PostgreSQL and the Express and Bootstrap frameworks.
+- Developed with React and NodeJS using PostgreSQL, Express, and Bootstrap.